Seattle Archdiocese announces sweeping plan to consolidate parishes

 In Masses and vigils over the weekend from the Canada to Oregon borders, pastors announced the four-year plan to group two or more parishes together in “families” that will share one priest and one assistant priest.
 Some churches will likely close or be repurposed for uses such as early learning centers or homeless shelters.
 But how many buildings will do so — and what the family configurations will look like — is yet to be determined by a process the archdiocese says will involve its parishioners.

-“We don’t expect it to be this top-down driven imposition of what these parish families will be,” said Father Gary Lazzeroni, a Vancouver pastor coleading the planning effort.
+“We don’t expect it to be this top-down driven imposition of what these parish families will be,” said the Rev. Gary Lazzeroni, a Vancouver pastor coleading the planning effort.
 He acknowledged some parishioners saw previous consolidations just that way.

 This plan is the latest and most wide-reaching attempt by the archdiocese to respond to an acute priest shortage and a continuing decline in Mass attendance — dropping 11% between just 2010 and 2019, to roughly 117,000.
 The problems have worsened over decades as the church worldwide grappled with changing religious practices, priest abuse scandals and controversies over attitudes toward women priests and same-sex marriage.